PrasanthJayaraman/angular-elements/README.md

 ___

 ## Validation
-We will discuss how to do validation using angular widgets in a simple way than any other validation library.
+We will discuss how to do validation using angular elements in a simple way than any other validation library.

 #### required